openandclose/html5prescan/test/resource/memo/201910-comparison.rst

 Results
 -------

-I found a lot if "inconsistencies".
+I found a lot of "inconsistencies".

 The line format is: <filename> <line number> <returned> <expected> <input byte string>.